ForestHub Logo ForestHub Logo ForestHub

 AI Agents for Embedded Systems

-An AI agent on an embedded system is a firmware architecture that combines sensor input, ML inference, decision logic, and actuator control into an autonomous loop.
+On a microcontroller, an AI agent is a firmware architecture pattern that combines sensor input, ML inference, decision logic, and actuator control into an autonomous loop.
 Unlike single-model inference, agents coordinate multiple inputs and models to act on their environment without human intervention.
+In production the on-device loop usually pairs with an Edge Agent on a Linux edge gateway that coordinates models, state, and signals as an explicit graph.

 Published 2026-04-01